Nikki, Priti, Vivek, and Rishi

 Identification with the aggressor is not the only option for a postcolonial subject.
 Around the time I found CM at the dining room table, I formed another memory.
 In it, I am at a New Year’s Eve party with my family when my eye lands upon a small lapel pin featuring a rainbow.
 It is worn by a middle-aged man who had immigrated from India to the United States in the late 1960s.
 His face lights up when I ask him about his pin.
 “This,” he says proudly, “is from the Rainbow Coalition, started by Jesse Jackson.”
 For the next several minutes, he gives me discourse on the antiracist, equal opportunity politics that could be possible if we South Asians joined hands with other people of color and workers.
 “That’s what a coalition means,” he says, beaming.

 Indian Americans lean largely left, with 68% identifying themselves as Democrats, a party that chose Kamala Harris to be at the top of its ticket.
 The degree to which Vice President Harris could overcome the colonial legacies she inherited from her Indian and Jamaican forebears remains to be seen.
 The cultural influence of Black civil rights activism, with its emphasis on self-determination and racial equality, may have had an ameliorative effect on her.
 Yet, she behaved much like her counterparts on the right.
 On her first overseas visit after becoming Vice President, she went to Guatemala bearing not assistance but a simple message of unwelcome: “do not come.”
-The Biden administration passed asylum restrictions to make American speaking time even under the carefully curated conditions of the Democratic National Convention.
+The Biden administration passed asylum restrictions to make an already arduous path to safety even more difficult, and Harris was unwilling to allow a Palestinian American speaking time even under the carefully curated conditions of the Democratic National Convention.
 She may still believe that her public office requires alignment with and unbridled pursuit of American imperialism, a close cousin of British colonialism.

 Examples of progressive South Asian politicians abound; Representative Pramila Jayapal is chair of the Congressional Progressive Caucus.
 The National Coalition of South Asian Organizations (NCSO) has a progressive justice agenda and is comprised of a robust collection of organizations nationwide.
 Yet, even among politically progressive groups who have overcome colonial legacies enough to be united in their goals of economic, racial, and social justice, other intragroup inheritances must be confronted.
 NCSO’s coordinating agency, South Asian Americans Leading Together (SAALT), is currently in what they call a “chrysalis,” with the primary goal of coming to a comprehensive analysis of caste oppression.
 To this end, they have acknowledged that their agenda has been dominated by caste elitism and “other privileged South Asian community urgencies.”
 The first U.S. legislation that would have explicitly banned caste discrimination was vetoed in 2023 by Democratic governor Gavin Newsom in California.
 Newsom vetoed the bill after it passed the State Assembly and State Senate vote nearly unanimously, and over the pleas of hungerstriking activists including the awe-inspiring U.S.-based Dalit civil rights leader Thenmozhi Soundararajan, executive director of Equality Labs.
 Among those who lobbied Newsom to kill the potentially groundbreaking civil rights legislation were right-wing Indian Hindu groups and corporate interests, living out their identifications with the colonial aggressor by supporting the rights of the powerful to protect their privilege and oppress with impunity.